-- To know and understand the constructional details, operating characteristics and design aspects of two wheelers and three wheelers. - To learn about working principle and different types engine, transmission system used in two wheeler sand three wheelers - To impart knowledge to the students in the principles of working and operation and of various barking systems. - To impart knowledge to students about working principles of electrical and electronic subsystem and sensors are using in two wheeler sand three wheelers.
+- Gain the knowledge about the constructional and design aspects of two wheelers and three wheelers. - Develop the ablity to know the operating characteristics two and three wheelers - To create an experience to know the working principle and different types engine, transmission system of two and three wheelers - To impart knowledge to the learners in the principles of working and operation and of various barking systems. brakes, wheels and tyres - Enhance ability of the learners about working principles of electrical and electronic subsystem and sensors are using in two wheeler sand three wheelers.

-Development; Classification and layout of two wheelers (Motorcycles; scooters mopeds) and Three wheelers; (Auto rickshaws,pickup van and delivery van) applications and capacity - goods and passengers; study of technical specifications of Two and Three wheelers;
+Classification and layout of two wheelers (Motorcycles, scooters mopeds) and Three wheelers, (Autorickshaws, pickup van and delivery van) applications and capacity - goods and passengers; study of technical specifications of Two and Three wheelers;